nutsalhan87/monitor/README.md

   - net -- recieve/transmit for every net devies for process (works bad)
 - `<program>` -- any program with its arguments.
 Not a string

+Needs directory named plots in the program path.
+Plots will be saved there.

 ## Building
 Requerments:
 - perf tool for -p key